WarcraftPriests/bookofshadows/docs/guides/season3ptr.md

   - We use this for everything.
 You can choose to swap out [Mindbender](https://www.wowhead.com/ptr-2/spell=200174/mindbender) for [Deathspeaker](https://www.wowhead.com/ptr-2/spell=392507/deathspeaker) if you want a bit more execute damage.
   - If you prefer to play with [Voidtouched](https://www.wowhead.com/ptr-2/spell=407430/voidtouched) you can drop [Phantasmal Pathogen](https://www.wowhead.com/ptr-2/spell=407469/phantasmal-pathogen) for a `1.1%` loss
   - For dungeons if you want to pickup [Silence](https://www.wowhead.com/ptr-2/spell=15487/silence) you would drop [Phantasmal Pathogen](https://www.wowhead.com/ptr-2/spell=407469/phantasmal-pathogen)

+# Rotation
+This season will be identical to the rotation of previous seasons, just with the loss of a few spells/procs that we did not always take.

+## Opener

+### Voidweaver
+Pre-Cast Halo before combat to get 10 Insanity.

+1. Open with Shadow Crash if possible, otherwise Vampiric Touch
+2.

+### Archon

 # Gear